SS Friedrich der Grosse: U.S. Navy transport

-The United States Government interned German and Austro-Hungarian ships wherever they had put into port, and seized Friedrich der Grosse, leaving it anchored in New York harbour, but still under German ownership.
+Though not initially a participant in the hostilities, on the outbreak of what was then called the Great War, the United States Government interned German and Austro-Hungarian ships wherever they had put into port, and seized Friedrich der Grosse, leaving it anchored in New York harbour, but still under German ownership.

 During this time, in 1915, German spy Franz von Rintelen used the interned ship as an offshore bomb-making laboratory for manufacturing the newly invented pencil bomb devices that were used to destroy cargoes on 36 ships.

 Later, upon the entrance of the United States into the hostilities on the side of the Allied and Associated Powers – on 6 April 1917 – the ship was permanently seized and assigned to the United States Shipping Board (USSB).
 U.S. Customs agents boarded Friedrich der Grosse in the port of New York, along with 30 other German and Austro-Hungarian vessels, and sent their crews to an internment camp on Ellis Island.
 However, before these sailors left their ships, they carried out a program of systematic destruction calculated to take the longest possible time to repair.

-Friederich der Grosse was taken to Robbins Drydock Co. in Brooklyn for repairs.
+Friederich der Grosse was taken to Robins Drydock Co. in Brooklyn for repairs.
 The USSB then turned the ship over to the U.S. Navy, and she was commissioned at New York Navy Yard on 25 July 1917 as Fredrick Der Grosse.
 The ship, Commander S. H. R. Doyle in command, was renamed Huron on 1 September 1917 after the center lake of the Great Lakes.

 Huron acted as a troop transport during the remaining years of the war.
 During the beginning of one voyage to France.
 Huron, in convoy, departed Hoboken on 23 April 1918.
 Two days out, a steering gear casualty in the transport Siboney forced that ship to leave her assigned place in the formation.
 To avoid collision with Siboney, transport Aeolus altered course radically and in so doing struck Huron at about 21:00 on 25 April.
 Fortunately, there were no deaths; but both transports were damaged, which necessitated their turning back.

 While the signing of the armistice of 11 November 1918 signalled the end of hostilities, it only meant the beginning of the task of returning American troops from "over there".
 During the war, Huron had transported 20,871 men to the European battlefront in her eight voyages.
 In the postwar months, Huron conducted a further seven turn-around voyages, bringing back some 20,582 healthy veterans, and some 1,546 wounded and sick.
 Huron reached New York City on 23 August and was decommissioned on 2 September for return to the USSB.